Ever wondered why your life insurance policy costs as much as it does? Or why the cost of your existing policy might be changing?

 Your health and age

-As with any other kind of insurance, the higher the risk of the company having to pay out, the more the policy will cost.
+As with any other kind of insurance, the higher premium you may face will depend on the risk of the company having to pay out.

-If you have any existing health conditions, or have had any serious illnesses in the past, your premiums will be more expensive than they would be otherwise.
-Any potentially hazardous aspects of your lifestyle, such as whether you smoke or whether you regularly involve yourself in any dangerous past times like BASE jumping will also affect your premiums.
+If you have any existing health conditions or any medical history of serious illnesses, your premiums will be more expensive than they would be otherwise.
+Any potentially hazardous aspects of your lifestyle, such as whether you smoke or whether you regularly involve yourself in any dangerous past times like BASE jumping, can lead to life insurance premiums increase.

 Also taken into account will be any family history of serious illnesses like cancer or diabetes, where an increased risk of contracting them can be inherited.
 Different insurers will approach these in different ways though and some will not be interested in family history at all, so always make sure you read the policy small print.

 You should never be tempted to withhold any information about any illnesses or conditions you have or have had though as doing so may invalidate your policy altogether.
-While insurers will make every effort to ask all of the questions they can to ascertain all of the relevant information, the onus is on you as the policy holder to be absolutely transparent.
+While insurers will make every effort to ask all of the questions they can to ascertain all of the relevant information, the onus is on you as the policy holder to be absolutely transparent, as withholding information can indicate a greater risk .

-Since the older you get, the close you are to the end of your life, life insurance policies tend to cost less if you open them when you are younger.
+As the risk to insurers is lower compared to when you're older, life insurance policies tend to cost less if you open them when you are younger.
 Of course, the longer you have the policy open for, the more you will pay overall in the long run, but if you start it when you are younger you will be paying less each month than if you start it when you are a pensioner, for example.

 Length of cover